 What will be the change in Rotas given the fact that the new facility will be open 7 days a week and not all the C/Avon sites opened on a Sunday in the past:

 There will have to be changes made to rotas and hours that people will have to work; these issues can be discussed at the one to one meeting with your union representative.
 We will consider all requests to take account of personal circumstances but the needs of the service have to be met.
 Staff need to decide if the new shift patterns suit them and if they want to move to work in SLLC.
-If staff members decide that, they do not want to work at SLLC then suitable alternative employment options will be provided or redundancy.
+If staff members decide that they do not want to work at SLLC then suitable alternative employment options will be provided or redundancy.
 All redundancies will be voluntary and up to each staff member.

-What will happen if I am redeployed; if redeployed training will be provided for the staff member to carry out the duties required: There may be opportunities within the Council for redeployment for those members of staff who do not want to work in SLLC.
+What will happen if I am re-deployed; if redeployed training will be provided for the staff member to carry out the duties required: There may be opportunities within the Council for redeployment for those members of staff who do not want to work in SLLC.
 Any questions regarding employment can be discussed at the one to one non- committal meeting with the union rep (these meetings will started in the next 2 weeks).

 When will SLLC open: The date for opening is still to be agreed; however, this will be shared with the staff before the end of February.